facebookresearch/StarSpace/README.md

     * Each example contains two labels.
 At training time, the first label from the collection will be picked as input and the second label will be picked as the label.
     * **Use case:** learning from multi-relational graphs.

-The use cases of the 2nd train mode will be explained in Example use cases.

 # Example use cases

 ## TagSpace word / tag embeddings